 A scholarship scheme awards free places to current, recent or prospective university choral scholars and other young people with a similar interest in ensemble singing.
 The London-based Lacock Scholars is a 12-part ensemble formed originally from past holders of these scholarships.
 They have their own programme of concerts and a web site at www.lacockscholars.org.

-These pages give details of our forthcoming courses until July 2026.
-They include a week in Cádiz in March pairing the Lamentations of Alonso Lobo and the eight-voice Requiem of Duarte Lobo directed by Bruno Campelo Muñíz; music of Josquin’s contemporaries directed by Patrick Craig in Swanage in April; a course in Stirling in Scotland based on the music of Vincente Lusitano directed by Rory McCleery in May; the annual visit to Monteconero on the Adriatic: ‘After Josquin . . .’ with Rory Wainwright Johnston and ‘. . . before Monteverdi’ with Eamonn Dougan in the first two weeks of June and the Treasures of the Spanish Renaissance with Bill Carslake in Ludlow in July 2026.
+These pages give details of our forthcoming courses until October 2026.
+They include a course in Stirling in Scotland based on the music of Vincente Lusitano directed by Rory McCleery in May; the annual visit to Monteconero on the Adriatic: ‘After Josquin . . .’ with Rory Wainwright Johnston and ‘. . . before Monteverdi’ with Eamonn Dougan in the first two weeks of June; the Treasures of the Spanish Renaissance with Bill Carslake in Ludlow in July 2026; a course for invited singers with Eamonn Dougan in Gourdon en Quercy in the south of France in September; a Franco-Flemish week with Patrick Allies in Tenby later that month; and a course led by Patrick Craig celebrating the patronage of the Este family in Ferrara in October.

 Email us if you would like to receive email alerts of new courses as they are announced.